Skip to main content

 Nile River Region

-Cuisine centered around freshwater fish and agriculture along the fertile Nile valley.
+Cooking here turns on freshwater fish and the crops grown along the fertile Nile valley.

 Cultural Significance:

-The Nile has sustained Sudanese civilization for millennia, and fish dishes are central to the identity of Nile communities.
+The Nile has fed Sudanese civilization for thousands of years, and fish dishes sit at the heart of how Nile communities see themselves.

 Signature Dishes: